 Examine how the organization can be more outwardly involved in the community to support and promote diversity, equity, and inclusion.

 Review the organization's contracts.
 Develop and include a diversity clause in your contracts to support diverse suppliers, ensure representation of minority-owned and women-owned businesses that serve as your vendors, and create standards of positive impact and good labor practices.

 Most importantly, make a plan and put it into action.
 Hiring a consultant will provide the guidance you may need to work through these ideas.
 As the organization grows and evolves, there will be mistakes, hurt feelings, celebrations, and positive changes.
 Embrace these, and you will see a positive impact throughout your organization.

 Racial Equity Tools - a great site with free and paid resources

 LibGuide for AntiRacism in Business - a vetted list of sites, articles, books, and more from the McQuade Library at Merrimack College.

 What an Anti-Racist Business Strategy Looks Like by Laysha Ward - Harvard Business Review

 Tools to Create Anti-Racist Workplaces - Penguin Random House provides discussion guides and book lists for organizations working toward continuing conversations.

 Anti-Racism Resources - from the UNC University Office for Diversity and Inclusion.
 This list includes articles and books and recommends podcasts, tv shows, and organizations to follow.

-Still looking for help?
-Contact Madrina Consulting today to discuss how we can assist your organization in being more equitable and inclusive.
+Are you still looking for help?
+Schedule a time with Madrina Consulting to discuss how we can assist your organization in being more equitable and inclusive.